MicroEJ/docs/SDK6UserGuide/testVeePort.rst

 - Get the Testsuite RIP file.
 It is available in the MicroEJ Central Repository.
   For example, for the FS Testsuite ``com.microej.pack.fs:fs-testsuite:3.0.8``, the RIP file is located `here <https://repository.microej.com/modules/com/microej/pack/fs/fs-testsuite/3.0.8/fs-testsuite-3.0.8.rip>`__.
-- Extrat the RIP file in the temporary folder of your choice.
+- Extract the RIP file in the temporary folder of your choice.
 - Locate the Testsuite JAR from the ``javaLibs`` folder to this RIP file.
 It is named ``fs-testsuite-x.y.jar``.
 - Extract it into the ``src/test/java`` folder previously created.
 - Remove all the ``.class`` to keep only the ``.java`` files.